 As we entered this arena, we questioned our role as it was a divergence from the reactive nature of most grant making to a more proactive posture.
 Our business and philanthropic community was increasingly aware of the challenges faced by the Midland Independent School District.
 We were facing teacher shortages, poor academic performance and aging facilities.
 The business community was challenged in hiring talented staff to come to Midland due to school performance.
 As a community, we embarked on a series of initiatives to learn more about education, understand the challenges of our district and find opportunities for philanthropy that yield improved student academic performance.
 Abell-Hanger, Henry Foundation and the Scharbauer Foundation led the effort to engage Educate Texas to create a collective impact backbone organization that has become Educate Midland.
 Educate Midland is making its mark on the community and serving as a rallying point for all sectors to come together to improve student outcomes.

-In our March 2017 Quarterly meeting, the trustees approved a $5,000,000 plan to positively impact student performance across the cradle to career continuum.
-Starting in July, the foundation will support the expansion of First Five, an early-childhood family intervention program, in Midland County.
-Currently, we are exploring the possibility of expanding the UTPB STEM Academy to Midland and making available some 660 seats for Midland students.
-We have funded the final wave of training for MISD as they implement the Professional Learning Communities instructional model district-wide.
+In our March 2017 Quarterly meeting, the trustees approved a plan to positively impact student performance across the cradle to career continuum.
+The foundation has supported the expansion of First Five, an early-childhood family intervention program, in Midland County.
+We funded the final wave of training for MISD as they implement the Professional Learning Communities instructional model district-wide.
 With direction from the Texas Education Agency, we are supporting the implementation of a consulting relationship with The New Teacher Project to increase the pipeline of talented teachers into our community.
 We have funded a lecture series presented by Educate Midland for the purpose of raising awareness of innovative models and to connect volunteers with meaningful opportunities to aid our school system.
-A work in progress…..

 Visit the Midland Independent School District website.